Themehigh/themehigh.github.io/hooks/checkout-field-editor.md

 	public/class-thwcfe-public-checkout.php

-### thwcfe_ignore_address_field_changes
+### thwcfe_ignore_address_field_changes (???? - need to change hook name)

 	apply_filters('thwcfe_ignore_address_field_changes', false));

-If address field are overrided by checkout field editor plugin, wordpress can force to use default address field using this filter.
+If checkout field are overrided by cfe plugin, ignore this changes in my account pages and only effect in checkout fields.

 #### Parameters